-Undoubtedly, Malaysia features in the top ranks in Asia travel destinations, thanks to its vast and diverse array of popular sightseeing and tourist attractions.
+Undoubtedly, Malaysia features in the top ranks in Asia travel destinations, thanks to its vast and diverse array of popular sightseeing and tourist attractions, flexible travel procedures and minimal Malaysia visa requirements.

 For anyone visiting Malaysia, Batu Caves is a usual inclusion in their travel itinerary.
 One of the most popular Malaysia tourist place to visit – Batu Caves lies on the outskirts of Kuala Lumpur.
 Said to be about 400 million years old, Batu Caves comprises of a series of limestone caves, one of which is a famous Hindu holy shrine.
 The iconic statue of Muruga guards the entrance of the caves from where a strenuous climb of 272 steps takes you to the grottos.
 The views from the hills are amazing and as you explore the caves, you get an insight into the Hindu way of spirituality.
 Batu Caves holds significance for Hindus and is one of the famous Hindu holy shrines outside India.
 This Malaysia temple attracts countless worshippers and during the Festival of Thaipusam, the caves are bedecked elaborately.